 The Tour de Ville benefit bike ride is a family oriented event and not a race.
-All routes begin and end in Historic Northville, Michigan at The Village Workshop.
-Our routes include a 10 mile family ride and variable length (10-40 miles) ride that travel exclusively along the historic Edward Hines Drive.
-We also have a 34 mile route and a 53 mile route (for the seasoned riders) that follow a South West route through Dixboro and Whitmore Lake.
+All routes begin and end in Historic Northville, Michigan at the Living and Learning Enrichment Center.
+Our routes include a 10-mile family ride and variable length (10-30 miles) ride that travel exclusively along Edward Hines Drive.
+We also have a 54-mile route (for the seasoned rider) that follows a route through Dixboro and Whitmore Lake.
 Lastly, we have a scenic gravel route that winds along several back-country roads west of Northville.

 Please join us on this fun and healthy ride and support our local communities – click on the Register page to sign up now.

-The Northville Rotary club was founded 91 years ago and we are part of a worldwide organization of 1.2 million people who come together to create positive, lasting change in our communities and around the world.
+The Rotary Club of Northville was founded 96 years ago and we are part of a worldwide organization of 1.3 million people who come together to create positive, lasting change in our communities and around the world.